venkateshtata/next_paper/README.md

 **Next AI Paper** is a powerful Streamlit application designed to help AI researchers identify promising research directions based on the latest publications from arXiv.
 The application leverages Claude AI to generate detailed, hardware-aware research ideas tailored to your computational resources and expertise level.

-> *"Finding the next research direction shouldn't be a bottleneck in scientific progress."*

 ## ✨ Key Features

 - **📚 Smart Paper Selection**: Search and browse hundreds of recent papers by topic or conference